 - France, which has many littoral islands in the region, also looked for partnerships in the region to counter the volatile rise of China.

-- Being middle powers and their mutual wariness to hegemonic power projection, India and France began to see each other as natural allies in Indo-Pacific region, especially western Indian ocean.
+- Being middle powers and their mutual wariness to hegemonic power projection, India and France began to see each other as natural allies in the Indo-Pacific region, especially the western Indian Ocean.

 India- France: Defence Cooperation

-Since 1980s defence cooperation increased as India was looking to diversify its military procurement to reduce over-reliance on USSR.
+Since the 1980s defence cooperation increased as India has been looking to diversify its military procurement to reduce over-reliance on the USSR.

 Major defence projects

 - P-75 Scorpene Project: The contract for six Scorpene submarines under technology transfer.
-The first two submarine Kalvari and Khanderi have been built.
+The first two submarines Kalvari and Khanderi have been built.

 - Regular defence exercises; viz.
 Exercise Shakti (Army), Exercise Varuna (Navy), Exercise Garuda(Air Force)